Evaluating the Use of a Smartphone Application for English Speakers to Learn Spanish

 Background & Significance

 With the rise of the internet and technology, it has become easier than ever for people to find resources to assist with learning a language.
-There are many applications currently on the app store to help these people learn a new language.
-Many of these apps have Spanish as an option among numerous other languages.
+There are many language learning applications currently on the app and many of these have Spanish as an option among numerous other languages.